converged-computing/mummi-experiments/experiments/aws-march-2025/state-machine-operator/README.md

 - The GPU mlrunner had an error, but it simply created another state machine to replace it.
 - The state machine operator uses GROMACS instead of GROMACS_PARTS to support feedback better, they are functionally equivalent
+- It's hard to say (this is subjective) but it seems like there are more errors when gromacs is running on CPU.